Canada: Alberta

 Performance Requirements

-Section 7 of Directive 060, 2020 details performance requirements for flaring and venting.
+Section 7 of Directive 060, 2020 details performance requirements such as conversion efficiency, smoke emissions, ignition, and stack design for flaring and venting.
 They apply to flares and incinerators—including portable equipment used for temporary operations—in all upstream oil and gas industry systems for combusting sweet, sour, and acid gas during activities that include well completion, servicing, and testing.

 The AER has adopted CASA’s objective hierarchy and decision-tree framework for managing solution gas volumes and extended its application of the hierarchy to include flaring, incineration, and venting.
 The goal is to eliminate routine flaring, incineration, and venting.
 The objective hierarchy ranges from eliminating routine flaring, incineration, and venting of unburned gases to reducing the volume of such gas and improving the efficiency of the related systems.